How to file a Marchman Act in Palm Beach County, Florida

 In Palm Beach County, the Marchman Act petition can be filed by:

-• Any three adults who have personal knowledge of the individual’s substance abuse and its impact.
+- Any adult who has personal knowledge of the individual’s substance abuse and its impact.

-Once the petition is filed, an initial hearing will be scheduled, usually within 10 days.
-During this hearing, a judge will review the petition and the evidence presented.
-If the judge finds probable cause, they will issue an order for the individual to undergo an assessment and stabilization at a designated facility.
+Once the petition is filed, a judge/magistrate will review the petition and the evidence presented.
+If probable cause is found, the court will issue an order for the individual to undergo an assessment and stabilization at a designated facility.

-The individual will be taken to a licensed treatment facility for assessment and stabilization.
-This process can last up to 5 days.
+At that point, the individual will be taken to a licensed treatment facility for assessment and stabilization.
+This process can last up to 5 days, however, in accordance with the recent modifications to the statute governing the Marchman Act, the assessment stage is now typically ordered to be completed within 72 hours.
 During this time, the treatment professionals will evaluate the individual’s condition and make recommendations for further treatment.

-After the assessment and stabilization period, a treatment hearing will be scheduled.
-At this hearing, the judge will review the assessment results and determine whether involuntary treatment is necessary.
-If the judge orders treatment, the individual can be required to undergo treatment for up to 60 days, with the possibility of extending it for another 90 days if needed.
+Along with the Petition for Assessment & Stabilization, the Petition for Treatment is now also filed simultaneously under the new Marchman Act statute revisions.
+Nevertheless, after the assessment and stabilization period, a treatment hearing will be held where the judge/magistrate will review the assessment results and determine whether involuntary treatment is necessary.
+And if so ordered by the Court, the individual can be required to undergo involuntary treatment for up to 60 days, with the possibility of extending that care for a longer period of time beyond that point if needed.

 Pros and Cons of Filing a Marchman Act Petition